-2.7.2 Qualifying Tournaments
+3.7.3 Qualifying Tournaments

 Hosted and managed by FTC Affiliate Partners or Partner-appointed hosts.
 Qualifying Tournaments follow the same judging and game guidelines and format of Championship Tournaments.
 Qualifying Tournaments are usually held prior to Championship Tournaments in regions where there are many FTC teams.
-The number of teams advancing to the state Championship Tournament depends on the capacity of the state Championship Tournament, the number of Qualifying Tournaments and the number of teams attending the Qualifying Tournament.
-The Advancement Criteria for moving up to the next level of tournament is detailed in Section 2.2 below.
+The number of teams advancing to the state Championship Tournament depends on the capacity of the state Championship Tournament, the number of Qualifying Tournaments, and the number of teams attending the Qualifying Tournament.
+The Advancement Criteria for moving up to the next level of tournament is detailed in Section 3.8 below.

-2.7.3 Championship Tournaments
+3.7.4 Championship Tournaments

 Hosted and managed by an FTC Affiliate Partner, Championship tournaments abide by certain standards in format, judging, awards, and overall quality.
-Some Championship tournaments require that teams win at a qualifying tournament in order to advance to the Championship.
+Some Championship tournaments require that teams win at a qualifying tournament or advance through a League in order to advance to the Championship.
 Championships may include teams from a geographic region, province, state, country, or several countries.
-Advancement eligibility for the World Championship is the same as moving on from Qualifying Tournaments to the local Championship Tournament and is based on the number of teams that are invited to the World Championships.
+Advancement eligibility for the Super-Regional Championship Tournament is the same as moving on from Qualifying Tournaments to the local Championship Tournament and is detailed in Section 3.8 below.